rsnobles/website-template/CONFIGURATION.md

 # Configuration

 This file has been copied from [WEBSITE-TEMPLATE](https://github.com/TaitoUnited/WEBSITE-TEMPLATE/).
 Keep modifications minimal and improve the [original](https://github.com/TaitoUnited/WEBSITE-TEMPLATE/blob/dev/CONFIGURATION.md) instead.
-Project specific conventions are located in [README.md](README.md#conventions).
-See the [Taito CLI tutorial](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/README.md) for more thorough development instructions.
-Note that Taito CLI is optional (see [without Taito CLI](#without-taito-cli)).
+Note that Taito CLI is optional (see [usage without Taito CLI](DEVELOPMENT.md#usage-without-taito-cli)).

 Table of contents: